-But in all seriousness, uncoated aluminum cookware has the nasty habit of leaching into the food, especially preparing acidic dishes.
+But in all seriousness, uncoated aluminum cookware has the nasty habit of leaching into the food, especially when preparing acidic dishes.

 Some claim that excessive aluminum consumption may be linked to several neurological conditions, but there isn’t enough evidence to definitely prove or disprove those claims even after a myriad of studies.
 You can read a bit more about how Aluminum and other heavy metals affect the human brain

-As well, uncoated aluminum doesn’t really have many non-stick properties, meaning you’ll have to use some kind of lubricant to prevent food from fusing with your cookware.
+Also, uncoated aluminum doesn’t really have many non-stick properties, meaning you’ll have to use some kind of lubricant to prevent food from fusing with your cookware.

 On the other hand, the heat-conducting properties of this metal are legendary, so you won’t have to worry about waiting an eternity for the pan to heat up or uneven cooking that could lead to burned or raw spots in your food.